Are Your Pepper Flowers Falling Off?

 Less than thrilled with your pepper plants' productivity?
 Have you watched your perfectly healthy pepper plants set a plethora of blooms only to witness them all fall off?
 If this sounds familiar, your pepper plants may be experiencing the all-too-common blossom drop.
-While this phenomenon may strike the novice gardener as terrifying, the truth is that it's really not out of the realm of ordinary.
+While this phenomenon may strike the novice gardener as terrifying, the truth is that it's really not out of the realm of the ordinary.

 Causes for Pepper Plant Blossom Drop

 When the pepper flowers start falling, gardeners are often too quick to blame themselves for this shortcoming.
 So, for those of you out there questioning your abilities as a gardener, there is some good news to be had!
 Pepper blossom drop is normally not caused by gardener error but, instead, by uncontrolled environmental factors.
 Before you beat yourself with a stick, check to see if any of the following conditions are present in your situation.

 - Extreme Temperature Fluctuations: Peppers, like most other garden plants, have their own ideal temperature range for optimal growth and fruit set.
-When temperatures exceed or drop below this ideal range, the plants tend to abort fruiting in favor for survival.
-With some minor exceptions, the optimal daytime temperatures for pepper plants are in the range of 70-85°F, while nighttime temperatures should range from 60-75°F. A majority of the time, the plants will need to be exposed to temperatures above or below these ideal ranges for several days to induce flower dropping, but extremes such as daytime temperatures over 105°F or nighttime temperatures below 50°F can cause blossom drop in a matter of hours.
+When temperatures exceed or drop below this ideal range, the plants tend to abort fruiting in favor of survival.
+With some minor exceptions, the optimal daytime temperatures for pepper plants are in the range of 70–85°F, while nighttime temperatures should range from 60–75°F. A majority of the time, the plants will need to be exposed to temperatures above or below these ideal ranges for several days to induce flower dropping, but extremes such as daytime temperatures over 105°F or nighttime temperatures below 50°F can cause blossom drop in a matter of hours.

 - Humidity Too Low or Too High: Although pepper plants are of a tropical origin, they only require moderate humidity for proper pollination.
 (In the range of 35–70% humidity).
 Levels too low or too high can reduce the viability of the pollen and lead to blossom drop.